-- 1) Loss from sale of subsidiary sale of Ascodero, se further information in note 4. - 2) Interest expense leasing, see further information in note 24 Leases. - 3) The forward currency contracts are mark-to-market, based on an external valuation provided by the contractual counterpart.
-The contracts are valued using option pricing techniques, which employ the use of various inputs including foreign exchange spot and forward rates, the time to maturity and volatility.
+Interest expense Foreign exchange loss Interest expense - leasing2) Loss on FX derivatives Other financial cost Loss from sale of subsidiary 1) Share of net profit from associated company4) Total finance costs option pricing techniques, which employ the use of various inputs including foreign exchange spot and forward rates, the time to maturity and volatility.
 The group uses forward currency contracts to reduce the currency exposure on sales in EUR and USD.
 See note 23 for discussion of currency risk.
 The group does not apply hedge accounting for its derivative contracts, hence the contracts are measured at fair value through profit and loss.
-The group did not have currency forward contracts as of 31.12.23. - 4) Share of net profit from associate, see further information in note 17 Transactions with related parties.
+The group did not have currency forward contracts as of 31.12.23.